The History and Threat of Mustard Gas

 Is There a Cure for Mustard Gas Exposure?

 As noted above, mustard gas was first used in 1917 before robotic surgery, modern antibiotics, or life support systems.
-There was absolutely nothing a doctor could do to treat a mustard gas case other than offer palliative care (calamine lotion seemed to provide some comfort).
+There was absolutely nothing a doctor could do to alleviate the adverse health effects other than offer palliative care (calamine lotion seemed to provide some comfort).
+Most doctors didn't even know how the blisters changed based on different levels of exposure.

 And the frightening thing?